 Speak Their Language.

-Once you’ve identified your target market, learn the words they use to describe the problems they’re having or the benefits their seeking.
-With this information you’ll be able to “speak their language” in your website content.
+Once you’ve identified your target market, learn the words they use to describe the problems they’re having or the benefits they seek.
+With this information, you’ll be able to “speak their language” in your website content.
 You’ll also be creating a connection with your audience when you use terms that connect with them.

 Research shows that most buyers use the internet to search for information before they buy.
 If your website doesn’t provide information to help your visitors in their buying decision they’re most likely to leave without contacting you.
 But if you have an understanding of your target audience you can provide targeted information that speaks to their concerns.
 My favorite quote is from the department store, SYMS whose slogan is “An educated consumer is our best customer.”
 Apply this philosophy to your website marketing strategy and you’ll start to see how easy it becomes to get qualified leads that convert into a sale.

 Tip: Educate your clients through Blogs, Special Reports, Mini-Courses, Free Teleclasses/Webinars and Articles.
 Use these tools to get qualified leads on your mailing list or at least coming back to your website so that you can continue to market them.

 Research also shows that it takes at least seven contacts with a potential buyer before they even notice your ads.
 Once you get your website visitors to provide you their email address, continue to educate them through an e-zine (email newsletter) or blog.
 Create a schedule for your e-zine or blog and stick to it!
 The content of your e-zine should be at least 75% education and 25% sales.
 Remember you want to educate your leads so you can build credibility with them.
 People buy from people they know, like and trust and your e-zine is a start to building a relationship that can eventually lead to a sale